ChristepherCBiju/NewTeamblack/README.md

-# 📽️ NewTeamblack
+# 📽️ PopcornPix

-NewTeamblack is a full-stack movie recommendation web application that suggests movies to users based on data analysis and machine learning.
+PopcornPix is a full-stack movie recommendation web application that suggests movies to users based on data analysis and machine learning.
 It integrates a React frontend, a Node.js backend, and Python-based machine learning models trained on real-world movie datasets.

 ## 📌 Features